Why white nationalists are drawn to Charlottesville

 Outraged by the decision to remove the Lee statue, protesters in May converged around the monument carrying torches led by Spencer, who had returned to his college town.
 He is a graduate of the University of Virginia and lives in the state.

-The gathering was swiftly condemned by city leaders, including Signer who said it was "either profoundly ignorant or was designed to instill fear in our minority populations in a way that harkens back to the days of the KKK."
+The gathering was swiftly condemned by city leaders, including Signer, who said it was "either profoundly ignorant or was designed to instill fear in our minority populations in a way that harkens back to the days of the KKK."

 But the fiery imagery from that event had a searing effect.